 How to Choose Plants for Every Room in Your Home

-Houseplants refresh our interiors by removing toxins from the air, adding humidity to dry environments, and complement all types of decor with interesting textures and tones.
-A little bit of greenery can transform a space and breathe new life into a room.
+Houseplants refresh our interiors by removing toxins from the air, adding humidity to dry environments, and complementing all types of decor with interesting textures and tones.
+A top tip from any interior styling expert is that a little bit of greenery can transform a space and breathe new life into a room.

 You have to choose plants based on what kind of sun exposure each room gets.
 For general reference, there are four kinds of exposure: bright, direct light (full sun); bright, indirect light (partial shade); medium, indirect light; and low, indirect light.

+A tidy and stylish kitchen can make a whole house feel fresh.
 If you have window sills in your kitchen you can opt for cacti and succulents.
-Not only can they deal with the heat of cooking but they also love sunshine and need very little watering (and when watering them, you need to make sure all the water drains out - what better place for this activity then right next to the sink).
+Not only can they deal with the heat of cooking but they also love sunshine and need very little watering (and when watering them, you need to make sure all the water drains out - what better place for this activity than right next to the sink).

-Another good option: kitchen herbs, which are both decorative and useful.
+Another good option is kitchen herbs, which are both decorative and useful.

 Another good air purifier is the peace lily, very easy to take care of as it droops when in need of water.
 It’s very happy in low-lit sites but you can prepare it for a good Spring flowering by giving it more light than usual during Winter.